 8 Shop in the Muscat souk

-In many aspects Oman is an antithesis of the neighboring Dubai: there is a law prohibiting construction of skyscrapers in the capital so Muscat, built around a beautiful harbor, has a cosy appearance of a small town.
+In many aspects Oman is an antithesis of the neighboring Dubai: there is a law prohibiting the construction of skyscrapers in the capital so Muscat, built around a beautiful harbor, has a cozy appearance of a small town.

 Yet don’t be deceived by this first impression, for one of the best souks (local markets) in the Middle East is right here in Muscat.